abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

 });
 ````

-Open the `en.json` in the `Acme.BookStore.Domain.Shared` project and add the following line for localization:
+Open the `en.json` in the `Acme.BookStore.Domain.Shared` project and add the following translations:

 ````json
 "BookDeletionConfirmationMessage": "Are you sure to delete the book {0}?",